galan/repow/README.md

 You define you token with API scope in your [Gitlab preferences](https://gitlab.com/-/profile/personal_access_tokens).

 ## Github
 Currently not supported (planned).
-Support is of course welcome.
+Help is of course welcome.